mahendrapaipuri/ceems/website/docs/deployments/guide.md

 The `--url` must be URL at which Prometheus server is running and `--country-code` must be ISO2 country code to get the emission factor.
-This command will generate recording rules files in current directory inside a folder named `rules`.
+This command will generate recording rules files in the current directory inside a folder named `rules`.
 Copy these rules files to `/etc/prometheus/rules` directory and ensure to set following configuration for Prometheus:

 ```yml